David-s9/Creating-Organizational-Units-Groups-and-Users/README.md

 # Creating-Organizational-Units-Groups-and-Users
-# Active Directory Home Lab: Directory Management

-This guide demonstrates how to build and manage the basic hierarchy of a Windows Active Directory environment, including the creation of **Organizational Units (OUs)**, **Groups**, and **Users**.
+Here is a lab and guide I created with screenshots that demonstrates the basic hierarchy of a Windows Active Directory environment, including the creation of **Organizational Units (OUs)**, **Groups**, and **Users**.

 ---

 ## 1. Creating an Organizational Unit (OU)
 Organizational Units are the primary containers used to organize objects within a domain.
 They allow for more granular control over Group Policy and administrative permissions.
+Follow the instructions below to create an OU.

 1. Open **Server Manager** and navigate to **Tools** > **Active Directory Users and Computers**.
    <img width="960" height="540" alt="Untitled presentation" src="https://github.com/user-attachments/assets/3eae7c11-7548-4cc3-9c6b-4593719e3bab" />

-2. In the console tree, right-click your domain (e.g., `CAPSLOCH`).
+2. In the console tree, right-click your domain (my domain is named "CAPSLOCH" and yours is likely named something different).
 3. Select **New** > **Organizational Unit**.
-4. In the dialog box, enter a name for your OU (e.g., `USA`).
+4. In the dialog box, enter a name for your OU (in my example I named mine "USA").
     * *Note: OUs can be nested.
 To create a sub-OU, simply right-click an existing OU and repeat these steps.*

 <img width="960" height="540" alt="Untitled presentation(1)" src="https://github.com/user-attachments/assets/bd272b87-debb-49ea-93ed-04afb60f5d31" />